 In this guide, we’ll start by explaining what conversational AI is and how it works.
 Then we’ll discuss different types of conversational AI, potential benefits, and challenges of implementing this technology into your customer experience.
 Lastly, we’ll explore real-life conversational AI examples and walk you through how your organization can get the most out of this technology.
 Let’s dive in!

 What is conversational AI?

-Components of conversational AI
+Four components of conversational AI

-1. Machine learning
+1. Machine Learning (ML)

 3. Data mining